 What are monetary policy instruments?

 Monetary policy instruments are transactions through which the SNB implements its monetary policy.
 Art.
-9 of the National Bank Act (NBA) defines the transactions that the SNB may conduct in the financial market.
+9 of the Federal Act on the Swiss National Bank (NBA) defines the transactions that the SNB may conduct in the financial market.
 The SNB distinguishes between open market operations and standing facilities.
 In the case of open market operations, the SNB takes the initiative in the transaction, while for the standing facilities it merely specifies the conditions at which counterparties can obtain liquidity.
 Regular open market operations include repo transactions and the issuance of SNB Bills.
 The interest rate (currently negative) on sight deposits, which was introduced on 18 December 2014, is a monetary policy instrument, too (Questions and answers on repo transactions and other monetary policy instruments).
 Further instruments, such as foreign exchange swaps (Questions and answers on foreign exchange swaps) and foreign exchange transactions, are available if necessary.
 Standing facilities include the liquidity-shortage financing facility and the intraday facility.
 Details can be found in the Guidelines of the Swiss National Bank on Monetary Policy Instrumentsand the relevant instruction sheets.
 They also include the SNB COVID-19 refinancing facility, a temporary standing facility established in March 2020.

 How can the SNB implement its monetary policy by means of monetary policy instruments?